 Many states offer programs for first-time homebuyers who may not have a down payment in hand or lower-than-ideal credit.
 A government-backed FHA loan is a popular choice for many first-time homebuyers for these reasons.
 However, there are conventional loans available, as well.
 If you’re credit score is 700+, for instance, Truliant offers the HomePath100, a 5/5 ARM with a 30-year maturity that offers 100% financing at a great rate.
 This is a good choice for a credit union mortgage loan.

-It’s important review all of your options because your credit score will affect the down payment required in most cases, even with an FHA loan.
+It’s important to review all of your options because your credit score will affect the down payment required in most cases, even with an FHA loan.

-Government-Insured FHA Loans
+Government-Insured FHA Loan

 The U.S. government does not function as a mortgage lender, but it does guarantee certain types of mortgage loans.
 As stated above, FHA loans are very popular for many first-time homebuyers, or buyers with lower credit scores.
 Backed by the Federal Housing Administration, an FHA loan has more relaxed credit score requirements and down payments as low as 3.5%.
 The FHA will back loans with credit scores as low as 500, but a larger down payment – about 10% - is required.
 Additionally, mortgage insurance is required for the life of the loan.

-Government-Insured USDA Loans
+Government-Insured USDA Loan

 The U.S. Department of Agriculture guarantees these loans to lower-income buyers in rural areas across the country.
 Little or no money down is required for qualified buyers, but the home must meet eligibility rules.
 This mortgage option is ideal for potential homeowners in eligible rural communities with lower incomes who don’t have a large down payment.

-Government-Insured VA Loans
+Government-Insured VA Loan

 The U.S. Department of Veterans Affairs backs loans for qualified active military service members, veterans and their spouses.
 Homebuyers may finance up to 100% of the loan amount, with lower closing costs and less fees.
 In some cases, there is a funding fee, depending on your service category and the overall loan amount.